 Traditional Criminal Justice Administration Degree Programs

-The bachelor’s degree in criminal justice administration at Alvernia University comprises 123 credits, including 42 credits of the criminal justice administration major, and can take as little as four years to complete.
+The bachelor’s degree in criminal justice administration at Alvernia University comprises 123 credits, including 42 credits of the criminal justice administration major, and typically takes four years to complete.
 Alvernia University has a small 12:1 student-to-teacher ratio and averages fewer than 20 students per class at the undergraduate level.
-As part of the program, students can also choose to complete a research component, earn credits, or work with a non-profit organization at the university’s Washington Center in Washington DC or through a study abroad semester.
+As part of the program, students can choose to complete a research component, earn credits, or work with a non-profit organization at the university’s Washington Center in Washington DC or through a study abroad semester.
 In addition to senior-level coursework, the program culminates with a three-hour experiential learning exercise called the Grand Final Scenario in which students must work as a team to negotiate a hostage situation created by university faculty.

 Online Criminal Justice Administration Degree Programs

-The online Bachelor of Science in Criminal Justice at Excelsior College has many possible concentrations, including criminal justice administration.
-This program is designed for individuals who have relevant work or military experience that need the flexibility offered by a fully online degree program.
+The online Bachelor of Science in Criminal Justice at Excelsior College offers a flexible educational format for working adults.
+This program is designed for individuals who have relevant work or military experience who need the flexibility offered by an online degree program.
 It may even be possible to earn transfer credit for previous study or military experience related to the program.
-Students must complete 120 credits.
-While half of these courses are determined by the university’s arts and sciences requirements, 33 credits must be completed in the concentration area including a capstone project.
-Up to six graduate level credits can be taken and applied to future graduate study as a master’s degree in criminal justice with a concentration in justice administration is also available.
-Online students are able to complete coursework at their own pace and the same instructors teaching traditional courses also teach the university’s online course offerings.
+Students must complete 120 credit hours to earn the degree.
+While approximately half of these courses are determined by the university’s arts and sciences requirements, 33 credit hours must be completed in the concentration area, including a capstone project.
+Up to six graduate-level credits can be taken and applied to future graduate study, as Excelsior also hosts a master’s degree in criminal justice with a concentration in justice administration.
+Online students are able to complete coursework largely at their own pace and the same instructors teaching traditional courses also teach the university’s online course offerings.

 The University of Cincinnati offers an online Master of Science in Criminal Justice with an optional concentration in Law Enforcement & Crime Prevention.
 This program focuses on the skills needed to work in law enforcement developing crime prevention strategies in leadership and management roles.
 Students with an undergraduate degree in any subject are eligible to apply and up to nine credits from previous graduate study in criminal justice can be applied towards the degree.
 The program takes one year of full-time study or two years of part-time study to complete with courses offered in the fall, spring, and summer terms.
 The required courses include five core courses, three concentration courses, and three electives.
 The online course format can be completed any time of day with no required site visits to graduate.